oasis-tcs/virtio-admin/IPR.md

-US Publication No. 20210182191 titled "FREE MEMORY PAGE HINTING BY VIRTUAL MACHINES", US Publication No. 20210303356 titled "FLEXIBLE REVERSE BALLOONING FOR NESTED VIRTUAL MACHINES", US Publication No. 20210342260 titled "INDIRECT INTERFACE FOR VIRTUAL MACHINE FREE PAGE HINTING" as well as unpublished patent applications titled "MEMORY BALLOONING RELATED MEMORY ALLOCATION TECHNIQUES FOR VIRTUAL MACHINES" and
-"NON FRAGMENTING MEMORY BALLOONING" are relevant to section "Traditional Memory Balloon Device" of the Virtual I/O Device (VIRTIO) specification.
+US Publication No. 20210182191 titled "FREE MEMORY PAGE HINTING BY VIRTUAL MACHINES", US Publication No. 20210303356 titled "FLEXIBLE REVERSE BALLOONING FOR NESTED VIRTUAL MACHINES", US Publication No. 20210342260 titled "INDIRECT INTERFACE FOR VIRTUAL MACHINE FREE PAGE HINTING" US Publication No. 20220129386 titled "MEMORY BALLOONING RELATED MEMORY ALLOCATION TECHNIQUES FOR VIRTUAL MACHINES" as well as an unpublished patent application titled "NON FRAGMENTING MEMORY BALLOONING" are relevant to section "Traditional Memory Balloon Device" of the Virtual I/O Device (VIRTIO) specification.